steemian/realTV/API.md

 * First, players vote for elimination
 * Players who voted for themselves are considered traitors, and all traitors leave the island
 * Non-traitor players have to solve a trial together.
 The sum of their strength must be equal or more than the `difficulty`, or they collectively fail and the island is disbanded
 * Then the remaining player with the most votes leaves the island.
 If there's a tie, players are called again for tie break.
-In case of a second tie, all tied players leave the island.
+In case of a second tie, the weakest player leaves.
+If they are same strength, the leaver is randomly chosen
 * Next day starts unless there is only one player left (that player wins) or no player at all (no winner and no points awarded)

 ```